spuentesp/MONITOR/README.md

 > Goal: make it easy to create and explore canon and “what-if” branches, while keeping timelines, relations, and evidence consistent.

 M.O.N.I.T.O.R. is a local-first, multi-agent system for worldbuilding and assisted narration across multiple universes.
 It uses a harmonized graph-based ontology (Omniverse → Multiverse → Universe → Story → Scene) to model narrative continuity, facts, entities, and relations.
 The system supports hybrid search (full-text + vector), document ingestion, and branching for "what-if" scenarios.
 Agents (Director, Librarian, Steward, Narrator, Critic, Character, Chat Host) orchestrate planning, evidence retrieval, validation, drafting, and critique.
-All canonical data is authored in YAML, with polyglot projections to databases for optimized querying and retrieval.
+Canonical data is modeled with Pydantic (Pydantic-first).
+LangGraph nodes extract structured outputs into Pydantic models and persist via Recorder/Projector to the graph.
+YAML is used only for light configuration, prompts, and developer fixtures.
 The architecture is modular, with FastAPI backend, Streamlit frontend, and Dockerized services (Neo4j/Memgraph, Meilisearch, Qdrant/Weaviate, MinIO, Redis, Langfuse, ClickHouse).

 ---